sk8kitty/CuppaComfort/README.md

 ## Developer News
 ### 1/28:
 All of the models are complete, and the database has been set up.

+### 3/14:
+Feedback, position, and application views and functionality are all complete (with the exception of resume uploading).
+Code cleanup needs to happen still.

 $${\color{orange}Frontend \space work \space is \space commencing.}$$
 <br />